 Yes.
 All of your coursework is accessible online, which means there are no on-campus requirements.

-While there is no specific preparation required for the video testimony as the questions relate to you, your evidence and your experience, we recommend that you do a practice video testimony to familiarise yourself with the process.
+While there is no specific preparation required for the video testimony – as the questions relate to you, your evidence and your experience – we recommend that you do a practice video testimony to familiarise yourself with the process.
 The video testimony portal will have further instructions on how to complete your video testimony.

-If you are not successful in satisfying the credential following the resubmission process, you can re-enrol in the credential unit.
-If you need to re-enrol in a credential, we recommend that you take time to consider the assessor feedback you received and gain any additional experience you need first.
-Re-enrolment will incur the full fee of the credential.
+Unlike traditional learning assessments, there is no grading scale for credentials.
+The final outcome will be that your submission has either satisfied or not satisfied the standard of achievement at the required level.
+If you are not successful in satisfying the credential after a resubmission process, you can re-enrol in the credential unit.
+If you need to re-enrol in a credential, we recommend that you first take the time to consider the assessor's feedback and gain any additional experience you may need.
+Re-enrolment will incur a full fee of the credential.

 In Australia, Professional Practices degrees are relatively new.
 Deakin University is the first university in the country to introduce the credentialling model as part of a master’s degree.